-Of the dogs we take in, only a small percentage will become fully trained service dogs.
+Not every dog or puppy in our program will become a fully trained service dog.
 Those that prefer a different career path enter our adoption program so that we can find them loving homes.
 Dogs may be released from our training program because they:

 - may not have the qualifications to become a service dog

 - may be timid, easily distracted, or unable to resist chasing the occasional squirrel

 - have X-rays or eye exams indicating they cannot complete service dog certification